 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Michael Moles: Perform a detergent gradient on each individual cell type you plan to use to ensure the optimal generation of highly-enriched nuclear and cytoplasmic fractions.

 Why is visual demonstration of this method critical?